sapana-roehampton/OS-Coursework/week5.md

 # 6. Remote Monitoring Script (monitor-server.sh)

-This script runs on the workstation and it connects to the server via SSH, and extracts live performance metrics.
+The script operates on the workstation establishing an SSH connection, to the server to retrieve real-time performance data.

 #!/bin/bash